Precision-Agricola/agia-agave/README.md

 # agia-agave
-Utils and tools for IA applied to precision agriculture
+Utils and tools for IA applied to precision agriculture.
+Currently runnig Agave, Pineapple, and Banano plants.